 Embracing data analytics and health monitoring is another way companies can overcome the labour shortage.
 Through these approaches, companies could drive greater efficiency, improve productivity and reduce the demand for labour.
 Operators, seem to be the most enthusiastic on this front, with OEMs and MROs lagging behind a bit.

-How should MROs prepare to handle the huge increase in aircraft deliveries in the coming years?
-Find out in this article.
+How MROs should prepare to handle the huge increase in aircraft deliveries in the coming years.

 Finally, using job sharing and process improvements has been embraced to combat the labour shortage.
 Such approaches, too, would improve productivity and efficiencies.
 This is where MROs and OEMs seem to be focusing their efforts.